Yordan Alvarez Player Props: Astros vs. Yankees

-Yordan Alvarez -- batting .382 in his past 10 games -- will be in action for the Houston Astros against the New York Yankees, with Nestor Cortes Jr. on the hill, on August 5 at 1:05 PM ET.
+On Sunday, Yordan Alvarez (.697 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the New York Yankees, whose starting pitcher will be Carlos Rodon.
+First pitch is at 1:35 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Yankees.
+In his most recent game he had a hitless performance (0-for-3) against the Yankees.

 Yordan Alvarez Game Info & Props vs. the Yankees